Skip to content

 Julie Sherman is a Licensed Mental Health therapist with 20 years of experience helping clients to make positive changes in their lives.
 She has successfully worked with Families, Individuals, Children, Teens and Young adults over the course of her career.

-As a Family Therapist for the Broward County School district, Julie specialized in working with students struggling with anxiety, learning challenges, peer issues/bullying, sexual orientation and low self-esteem.
+As a Family Therapist for the Broward County School District, Julie specialized in working with students struggling with anxiety, learning challenges, peer issues/bullying, sexual orientation concerns and low self-esteem.

-Julie has helped others navigate a number of difficult life's challenges including anxiety, depression, trauma, relationship difficulties and other major life transitions.
-Over the course of her practice, she counseled victims of abuse and successfully helped clients heal through the use of trauma-focused cognitive behavioral therapy.
+Julie has helped others navigate several difficult life challenges including anxiety, depression, trauma, relationship difficulties, and other major life transitions.
+Throughout her practice, she counseled victims of abuse and successfully helped clients heal through the use of trauma-focused cognitive behavioral therapy.
 Her success has been shown as she’s witnessed clients overcome their difficult ordeals and transition from victims to survivors.

 She understands that each person is unique and takes an individualized, goal-oriented approach in her work, using a multidisciplinary approach such as cognitive behavioral therapy, or solution focused therapy techniques to tailor interventions to best meet the needs of her clients.
 Julie works TOGETHER with her clients to develop new coping strategies and skills to implement the changes to make a positive impact in their lives.